What to Do When Your Minor Books a Job

 Getting your minor's booking details

-All the information you need for your minor's workday will be included in their booking details, which can come in the form of a Details Blog, details message from your Casting Director, or another type of communication.
-Casting Directors get these details as they come in from multiple departments within production; you will often receive your minor's details the evening before their work date.
-Please respond to your details message as soon as possible to confirm that you received it.
-In some cases, you may receive separate communication directly from production.
-Read this information carefully and respond promptly if instructed.
+All the information you need for your minor's workday will be included in their booking details, which will come as a details message from our casting platform and may include an additional resource like a Details Blog.
+Casting Directors get these details as they come in from multiple departments within production; you will often receive your minor's details later in the evening the night before their work date.
+Please respond to your minor's details message as soon as possible to confirm that you received it.

 Accompanied minors

 Your minor needs to be accompanied to set by a parent or guardian who is not working on the production.
-The guardian will accompany the minor everywhere they go, from check-in, to wardrobe, to holding.
+The guardian will accompany the minor everywhere they go, from check-in, to wardrobe, to Holding.
 Even during filming, the guardian will be somewhere behind the scenes, but always within eyesight of the child.
-Some productions have an age requirement for guardians; check with the Casting Director who booked you to see if your production requires a guardian over the age of 21.
+Some productions have an age requirement for guardians; check with the Casting Director who booked your minor to see if your production requires a guardian over the age of 21.

 How to prepare

-You will usually be asked to arrive camera ready, meaning dressed in the required wardrobe with your minor's hair styled.
-If production is providing wardrobe, please bring or have your child dressed in any basic pieces as instructed in your details.
+Your minor will usually be asked to arrive camera ready, meaning dressed in the required wardrobe with their hair styled, and any applicable makeup applied.
+If production is providing wardrobe, please bring or have your child dressed in any basic pieces as instructed in their details.

 When your minor is not filming, you both will be taken to Holding.
-You can bring books or other forms of entertainment to keep your child entertained.
+You can bring entertainment for your minor, just please ensure to bring headphones to not disturb production or other Background Actors.

-If you work in California or New York, you will need to bring a copy of your child's work permit with you to set.
-In Georgia and Louisiana, Central Casting certifies that your minor is eligible to work prior to booking them.
+If you work in California or New York, you will need to bring a tangible copy of your child's work permit with you to set.

 School on set

 Some states require minors to attend school on set.
-Depending on your call time, your child may attend their own school first, then will report to set only for work.
+Depending on their call time, your child may attend their own school first, then will report to set only for work.

 If your child is required to attend school on set, they will need to bring enough homework to keep them busy throughout the day.
 They will work with a studio teacher separate from the parent/guardian and be provided documentation to show their school.

 School hours may vary by the age of the child and whether their normal school is on break or in session.
-Depending on the production schedule, your child may attend school first thing when they arrive or at various times throughout their workday.
+Check with your state's labor office for more school on set requirements.

 Check with your state's labor office for more school on set requirements.